elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- Island, I love that fresh word, pricked with Caribs and sharks.
+- Island, I love that fresh word witnessed by Caribs and sharks.
 I wait.

 ---